Wildlander-mod/wildlander-mod.github.io/_includes/Wabbajack_Launcher.md

 1. you should now be able to launch.

 {: .save}
-> 2. Causes crashes while saving.
+> It Causes crashes to desktop while saving.

  Recommendations: Disable Bitdefender during Wabbajack install.
 Apply the following fixes after install to prevent crash on save
 1. Easy solution - Turn off Advance Threat Defense when playing Wildlander